johnridesabike/johnridesabike.github.io/content/software/coronate/index.md

 ### Source code

 Coronate is written with [Reason](https://reasonml.github.io), [ReasonReact](https://reasonml.github.io/reason-react/), and [BuckleScript](https://bucklescript.github.io).
 Reason is an extension of the OCaml programming language, and BuckleScript provides a JavaScript compiler along with a standard library optimized for web usage.
-Reason (and OCaml) uses a functional paradigm that I find preferable to object-oriented alternatives.

 All code is [AGPL v3.0 licensed](https://github.com/johnridesabike/coronate/blob/master/LICENSE) which allows anyone the freedom to download and modify it.
+If you are interested in using parts of the source for your own project (e.g. the scoring or pairing algorithms), let me know and I'm happy to release those modules under a more liberal license for you.
 I welcome contributions in code, as well as suggestions and bug reports.
 [Visit the repository page to get started](https://github.com/johnridesabike/coronate/).

 ## Screenshots